 General Policies and Procedures

-Authors submit their manuscripts electronically via Scripture to JBST.
-Each manuscript is reviewed by JBST staff for relevancy to the individual journal.
+Authors submit their manuscripts electronically via Scripture to the Journal of Bone and Soft Tissue Tumors (JBST).
+Each manuscript is reviewed by the Journal of Bone and Soft Tissue Tumors (JBST) staff for relevancy to the individual journal.
 Should a question arise, the editorial coordinator or the production editor will contact the editor in chief (or an appropriate editor), who then decides whether the manuscript should be editorially rejected owing to scope, or retained for review by the journal to which it was submitted.
-If retained, the manuscript is assigned to an editor, who in turn chooses one or more editorial board members or ad hoc reviewers to do the double blind review.
+If retained, the manuscript is assigned to an editor, who in turn chooses one or more editorial board members or ad hoc reviewers to do the double-blind review.

 1.Notify the submission’s editor as to whether you will undertake the